rohanbalixz/rohanbalixz/README.md

 model for natural language processing.
 Utilizing vectorization techniques like TF-IDF, the system generates five tailored movie recommendations based on your selection.
 This method enhances accuracy and personalization.

+### Car Price Prediction System - https://github.com/rohanbalixz/Car-Price-Prediction-System
+The Car Resell Price Prediction System utilizes a Linear Regression machine learning model to estimate the resale value of used cars.
+By analyzing various car attributes and historical sales data, this system provides accurate price predictions, helping users make informed decisions about buying or selling their vehicles.

 ⭐️ From Rohan Bali - https://github.com/rohanbalixz